The Perfect Coffee

 We think you'll like

-This coffee is well balanced with notes of dark chocolate and dried fruit.
+This coffee is fragrant, complex and sweet with notes of caramel, chocolate and milk tea.

 Processing: Washed